- Network Sponsorships

 It varies, but on average, an Ambassador spends about 15-30 hours a month on meetings, planning, community building and event management.
 Of course, some weeks / months will be busier than others – and veteran Ambassadors / Chapter teams generally need less time than new ones.

 Passionate and knowledgeable about using innovation to improve the life of older adults around the world

 The application includes a basic questionnaire.

-We review applications once a month so you can expect an update within a few weeks.
+We review applications weekly, so you can expect an update within 7 business days of your application submission.